-- Support and champion the development of knowledgeable Health and Wellbeing services that promote and deliver prevention, sensible drinking and abstinence programmes as their core business, as appropriate. - Ensure the involvement and support of carers in the treatment and recovery process. - Work with emergency services to encourage alcohol screening and brief interventions and referrals to reduce the risk within alcohol abusing client's homes. - Continue to the development of the Dual Diagnosis strategy and Action Plan
+- Support and champion the development of knowledgeable Health and Wellbeing services that promote and deliver prevention, sensible drinking and abstinence programmes as their core business, as appropriate. - Ensure the involvement and support of carers in the treatment and recovery process in line with the responsibilities outlined in the Care Act 2014. - Work with emergency services to encourage alcohol screening and brief interventions and referrals to reduce the risk within alcohol abusing client's homes. - Continue to the development of the Dual Diagnosis strategy and Action Plan